 SqCWD has not updated DWSAP analysis and submittals (LSCE, 2002; Todd Engineers, 2002) since the GMP has been enacted.
-SqCWD submitted DWSAPs for the Aptos Jr. High and Polo Grounds wells (HydroMetrics WRI, 2011b and 2011c).
+SqCWD submitted a DWSAP for the Aptos Jr. High well (HydroMetrics WRI, 2011b) and has prepared a DWSAP for the planned conversion of the Polo Grounds well to municipal supply.
 CWD submitted updated DWSAP reports (Johnson, 2009) to State Department of Public Health in Water Year 2009.